Research Opportunities

 NOSI for Placental Research: The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) issued a Notice of Special Interest (NOSI) encouraging research on several “High Priority Areas in Placental Research for Healthy Pregnancies”.
 Topics of special emphasis in these areas include, but are not limited, to 1) Elucidating the gene-regulatory pathways and molecular mechanisms involved in trophoblast differentiation and function; 2) Understanding the role of the immune system in normal placentation and pregnancy rejection; and 3) Developing safe and effective therapeutics for the treatment of placental dysfunction/disorders.
 Research addressing themes of diversity and inclusion are also highly encouraged.
 The notice expires October 6, 2024.

 New Early Investigator Grant: National Institutes of Health recently announced the Stephen I. Katz Early Stage Investigator Research Project Grant award.
 This new award will support early stage investigators (ESIs) for innovative projects in an area of science that represents a change in research direction for the investigator.
 Importantly, applications will not be allowed to submit preliminary data.
-The final application due date for AIDS and AIDS-related applications is Thursday, December 28.
+The final due dates are Monday, September 28, 2026 and Monday December 28, 2026 for AIDS and AIDS-related applications.
 Apply today!
 For other information, see the NIH Notice.

 Additional Resources